Satisfactory

-Satisfactory is a 2024 factory simulation game by Coffee Stain Studios for Windows.
-The player (a "pioneer") is dropped onto an alien planet with a handful of tools and must use the planet's natural resources to construct increasingly complex factories.
+Satisfactory is a 2024 factory simulation game by Coffee Stain Studios for Windows, Xbox, and PlayStation.
+The player (referred to as "pioneer") is dropped onto an alien planet with a handful of tools and must use the planet's natural resources to construct increasingly complex factories.
 The initial goal is to construct a space elevator, through which the Pioneer begins supplying the megacorp the player works for (FICSIT Inc.) with increasingly numerous and complex components for their unknown, but stated to be prudent, purposes.
 These exports unlock access to new technology that in turn unlocks a new tier of manufacturing and refinement machines to support the production of the next phase of parts to be delivered to FICSIT.

 Satisfactory was made available for early access on 19 March 2019.
 By January 2024, the game had sold 5.5 million copies.
 The full version of the game was released on 10 September 2024 for PC, and was released on PlayStation 5 and Xbox Series X/S on 4 November 2025.

 Gameplay

 Satisfactory is played from the first-person perspective and features cooperative multiplayer.
 The player takes the role of a FICSIT (Note: FICSIT Inc. is a phonetic play on "Fix It Inc".)
-Pioneer who is sent to the resource-rich planet MASSAGE-2(AB)b to collect and refine resources.
+Pioneer who is sent to a resource-rich planet to collect and refine resources.
 They must build out an automated factory and supporting infrastructure.
-The ultimate goal is the mass-manufacture of unknown components, which are sent to FICSIT using a space elevator.
-The player spawns on a pre-designed map in one of four locations, and must explore on foot to find resources and lift the fog of war on their map.
+The ultimate goal is the mass-manufacture of Project Assembly parts which are sent to FICSIT using a space elevator.
+The player spawns on a pre-designed map in one of four locations, and must explore on foot or by vehicle to find resources and lift the fog of war on their map.
 FICSIT guides the player through a series of tiers, each completed by collecting resources and crafting a specified number of components.
 Each tier unlocks new equipment, blueprints, and technologies, allowing the player to expand and upgrade their factory.
 As players advance through tiers, automation becomes necessary to produce the large quantities of complex items that FICSIT requires.
-Conveyor belts, pipelines, trucks, trains, and drones are unlocked at various stages and are used to transport resources and components.
-The player must also build and upgrade a power grid to run their factory.
+Conveyor belts, pipelines, and vehicles are unlocked at various stages and are used to transport resources and components.
+The player must also build and upgrade a power grid to run their factory, which also requires the manufacture and/or harvesting of power-generating components and/or materials.